skibek/Charts/docs/RekrutacjaPytania.md

 *Aware interfaces for specific behavior
 Custom init() and destroy() methods in bean configuration file
 @PostConstruct and @PreDestroy annotations

-Spring Design Patterns
-    Proxy – used heavily in AOP, and remoting.
-    Singleton – beans defined in spring config files are singletons by default.
-    Template method – used extensively to deal with boilerplate repeated code e.g. RestTemplate, JmsTemplate, JpaTemplate.
-    Front Controller – Spring provides DispatcherServlet to ensure an incoming request gets dispatched to your controllers.
-    View Helper – Spring has a number of custom JSP tags, and velocity macros, to assist in separating code from presentation in views.
-    Dependency injection – Center to the whole BeanFactory / ApplicationContext concepts.
-    Factory pattern – BeanFactory for creating instance of an object.

 - WEB-INF dir - This means that WEB-INF resources are accessible to the resource loader of your Web-Application and not directly visible for the public.